ianrossi/appd-chef/README.md

-A service that will get a node ready to be consumed by Chef Server.
+A service that will get a node ready to be consumed by Chef Server in a provisioning environment run by VMWare's Application Directory.
+(Chef-AppD integration)
 The idea is to do most of what a knife bootstrap command does, minus the assignment of run list items.
 Currently Linux-only.
 Once this service completes successfully on the node, you can then use another